Janet Mitchell (artist): Artist

 Art continued to play an increasingly important part of Mitchell's life.
 She first exhibited her work in 1947, then in 1948 showed her work in the Calgary Group exhibition at the Vancouver Art Gallery, considered to be one of the first modernist painting exhibitions of Alberta artists.
-Her first one-person show was held in Toronto in 1949.
+Her first solo show was held in Toronto in 1949.
 She was mainly self-taught but in 1959, she studied at a summer workshop with artist Gordon Smith, and the following year, attended the Emma Lake Artists' Workshops in Saskatchewan.
 In 1962, at age 50, she made the decision to leave her government job and become a full-time artist.
 Numerous one-person exhibitions followed, mostly in Alberta, at the Allied Arts Centre in Calgary, Alberta (1963), and in Toronto, and many other galleries across Canada.

 In 1965, the Save the Children Fund chose one of her paintings for their annual Christmas cards, making her the first Western Canadian artist to be so honoured.
 In 1966, she was one of only 15 Canadian artists commissioned to create paintings for Expo 67.

 Following Maude's death in 1967, Mitchell sold their Calgary house and toured European museums and art galleries for a year.
 She then moved back to Calgary to return to her art.